-The Treasury and Investments Group also provides a broad range of risk management services and investment products including foreign exchange, money market, fixed income, mutual funds, equity brokerage and commodities, predominantly gold sales, interest rate and foreign exchange derivatives.
-The group also provides bespoke solutions tailored to meet individual clients' needs, particularly in risk management.
+In its day-to-day operations, the Treasury and Investments Group engages in derivative transactions and offers an extensive array of risk management services and investment products, including foreign exchange, money market, fixed income, mutual funds, equity brokerage, and commodities.
+The Treasury and Investments Group designs tailor-made solutions for individual client needs, particularly in risk management, and has introduced Corporate Hedging Solutions to further revenue diversification.